Chicago Weekly

 Wisconsin Public Radio

-Karl has long played the German 1890 Rubner Rune Bass, which has an inscription of runes burned into the side of the neck.
-His "new" bass is a 1900 Czech instrument formerly owned by Earl May, who played it for performances with jazz greats Gene Ammons, Miles Davis, Mercer Ellington, Coleman Hawkins, Charlie Parker, Sonny Stitt, Billy Taylor, Lester Young and many others.
+His "new" bass is a 1900 Czech instrument formerly owned by Earl May, who played it for performances with jazz greats Gene Ammons, Miles Davis, Mercer Ellington, Coleman Hawkins, Charlie Parker, Sonny Stitt, Billy Taylor, Lester Young, and many others.

-In 1954, Karl's former teacher Richard Davis purchased the bass from Earl and played it on classic recordings by Kenny Burrell, Eric Dolphy, Kenny Dorham, Lou Donaldson, Booker Ervin, Jimmy Forrest, Johnny Hartman, Joe Henderson, Andrew Hill, Milt Jackson, Roland Kirk, Hubert Laws, Jack McDuff, Gary McFarland, James Moody, Oliver Nelson, Sarah Vaughan and Ben Webster.
+In 1954, Karl's former teacher Richard Davis purchased the bass from Earl and played it on classic recordings by Kenny Burrell, Eric Dolphy, Kenny Dorham, Lou Donaldson, Booker Ervin, Jimmy Forrest, Johnny Hartman, Joe Henderson, Andrew Hill, Milt Jackson, Roland Kirk, Hubert Laws, Jack McDuff, Gary McFarland, James Moody, Oliver Nelson, Sarah Vaughan, and Ben Webster.

-Richard Davis records Andrew Hill's Smokestack with Karl's bass December 13, 1963 |
+Richard Davis records Andrew Hill's Smokestack with Karl's bass

 Karl is a Velvet Strings Bass Artist and plays the Garbo Set for both classical and jazz.
-He's also a Music Man Bass Artist and plays the Reflex Bass 5 electric bass.

 Seigfried’s got a clear, ringing tone and executes ideas exuberantly.